One helpful tip for your social media bios: Don’t put the words “thought leader” in them. If you do, you’ll have people recoiling in fear.

 5 steps to authentic thought leadership

-In pursuit of true thought leadership, you have to work on gaining credibility through well-researched opinions and ideas that are translated into content.
+In pursuit of true thought leadership, you have to work on gaining credibility through well-researched opinions and ideas that are translated into the content.
 These five steps can boost your authority, set your ideas apart, and provide you with a blueprint for thought leadership.

 1. Review your industry